sre-shta/AI_Code_Optimization_Tool/README.md

 ![Example Code and Results](https://github.com/user-attachments/assets/500d4ee1-e6cf-4fd2-8853-f3f6b8b325f3)

 - Description: An example code snippet is analyzed, and the tool displays the bottlenecks and suggestions for improvement.

-## Evaluation Criteria

-1. **Correctness**:
-   - The tool correctly identifies bottlenecks in Python code and fetches optimization suggestions from the Groq API.

-2. **Code Quality**:
-   - The code is modular and easy to understand.
-   - Functions are well-named and do not have excessive side effects.
-   - Proper use of typed parameters and typedefs in Python.

-3. **Usage of Typed Parameters and Typedefs**:
-   - The tool uses type hints to specify the data types for parameters, enhancing readability and maintainability.
-   - Where necessary, the use of typedefs helps simplify complex data structures.